1. What are the The COBIS Patron's Accreditation and COBIS Compliance Standards?

 The quality of this process lies in several things: the strength of the COBIS Patron's Accreditation and Compliance Standards, the reputation of COBIS for quality, the scrutiny and validation of LIPs and COBIS Peer Accreditors experienced in British international schools and education; the recognition of established bodies; the experience of pilot and other participant schools of high reputation; and the ongoing support that it gives to school improvement.

 10. How do I go about registering?

-Complete this form now or contact the Director of Accreditation directly at email@example.com.
-Registration is open now, with the first schools undertaking the process from April and in greater numbers from September 2017.
-Three schools of high reputation have already registered to take part in launching the process during January-March.
+Apply via the portal on our website or contact the Accreditation Officer directly on firstname.lastname@example.org.
+Registration is open now, with the first schools undertaking the process from April 2017 and in greater numbers from September 2017.

 11. What will it cost?

 The cost of the COBIS Patron's Accreditation which includes the COBIS Compliance check will be significantly lower than current non-COBIS models of inspection and accreditation and highly competitive.
 Factors which COBIS uses to control and drive down operational costs include that COBIS has no commercial motive, is a not-for-profit professional association, is committed to delivering high quality services to its members at best value, accreditation is on a 5- (not 3-) year cycle, spreading cost to schools and that the system utilises modern, professional digital technology to streamline the process.